 The methods and software of modern record linkage that can be used in re-identification experiments are very powerful.
-The basic methods were introduced by geneticist Newcombe (Newcombe et al 1959) who used odds ratios and decision rules.
-Statisticians Fellegi and Sunter (1969) provided the rigorous mathematical foundations and the means of estimating probabilities used in likelihood ratios.
-Implementation, however, was very slow because the means of researching and implementing record linkage have primarily involved difficult computer science and mathematical algorithms (Winkler 1994, 1995, Frakes and Baeza-Yates 1993) that are unfamiliar to most individuals at statistical agencies.
+Newcombe (Newcombe et al. [17]) introduced the basic methods introduced.
+Geneticist Newcombe used odds ratios and decision rules.
+Statisticians Fellegi and Sunter [7] provided the rigorous mathematical foundations and the means of estimating probabilities used in likelihood ratios.
+Implementation, however, was very slow because the means of researching and implementing record linkage have primarily involved difficult computer science and mathematical algorithms (Winkler [23], [24]; Frakes and Baeza-Yates [10]) that are unfamiliar to most individuals at statistical agencies.
 Record linkage was primarily developed for unduplicating name and address lists having significant amounts of typographical variation due to transcription and keying error.
-Methods were extended to records having combinations of discrete and continuous variables (Winkler 1994, Scheuren and Winkler 1996) also having significant amounts of error.
-In other words, the normal situation in record linkage is that identifiers in pairs of records that are truly matches disagree by small or large amounts and that different combinations of the nonunique, errorfilled identifiers need to be used in correctly matching different pairs of records.
+Methods were extended to records having combinations of discrete and continuous variables (Winkler [23], Scheuren and Winkler [19]) also having significant amounts of error.
+In other words, the normal situation in record linkage is that identifiers in pairs of records that are truly matches disagree by small or large amounts and that different combinations of the nonunique, error-filled identifiers need to be used in correctly matching different pairs of records.
 These modern record linkage methods are often in commercially available code that can be applied by relatively naive users in re-identification experiments.
-With the more sophisticated ways of producing publicuse microdata (e.g., Kim 1986, Fuller 1993, Kim and Winkler 1995, DeWaal and Willenborg 1996), re-identification is considerably more difficult but possible if the individual performing the work is experienced in record linkage and able to write certain types of sophisticated computer code.
+With the more sophisticated ways of producing public-use microdata (e.g., Kim [12], Fuller [11], Kim and Winkler [14], DeWaal and Willenborg [6]), re-identification is considerably more difficult but possible if the individual performing the work is experienced in record linkage and able to write certain types of sophisticated computer code.
 At some point in the near future, it is likely that very powerful re-identification methods will be readily available in computer code.
-These re-identification methods (Scheuren and Winkler 1996) are primarily intended to provide a large number of analyses of sets of administrative files that have heretofore been impossible and to be performed by agencies that can keep data confidential by providing access to sworn agents at secure sites.
+These reidentification methods (Scheuren and Winkler [19]) are primarily intended to provide a large number of analyses of sets of administrative files that have heretofore been impossible and to be performed by agencies that can keep data confidential by providing access to sworn agents at secure sites.